umumararungu/Web-API-Group-13/assignment/README.md

 movies database API for upcoming movies. moviesminidatabase API for popular movies.

-Execution
+Execution:
 The script is executed from the command line, and the user interacts with the program through the console.
-Potential Enhancements
+Potential Enhancements:
 The prototype could be extended by adding more features, such as additional movie categories, more detailed movie information, or a graphical user interface (GUI) for a more user-friendly experience.
-Code Organization
+Code Organization:
 The code is well-organized and follows PEP 8 style conventions, making it clear and readable.
-Limitations
+Limitations:
 The current prototype lacks comprehensive error handling and validation.
 Future iterations might consider more robust error handling, input validation, and edge case handling.
 This prototype serves as a foundation for a simple movie information application, and further development can build upon this to create a more feature-rich and polished program.
 Collaborators